Filmsite Movie Review 100 Greatest Films

 Something clicks in Gittes' memory about Jasper Lamar Crabb - his newspaper obituary column is in his pocket (at Ida Sessions' suggestion).
 A memorial service was recently held at the Mar Vista Inn for Crabb who died two weeks earlier.
 A fraudulent land swindle is in progress with phony names turning up on deeds of sale.
 Dummy, unwitting investors, including some who are penniless, senile or deceased, are the new proprietors-owners who are buying up the valley land.
 Gittes explains to Mrs. Mulwray: "He passed away two weeks ago, and one week ago, he bought the land.
 That's unusual."

 They join forces and drive into the Mar Vista Rest Home and then enter, with another of Gittes' skillfully untruthful deceptions or pretensions.
 They misrepresent themselves as a rich couple who need to find a convalescent home for Gittes' dad.
 The unethical, anti-Semitic home director, Mr. Palmer (John Rogers) assures them that Jews are excluded and that strict privacy is maintained for all residents.
 On an activities board for the home, Gittes finds familiar names: "They're all there - every goddamn name.
 You're looking at the owners of the 50 thousand acre empire...They may not know it but they are."
-Some of the elderly residents (including a landless Emma Dill (Cecil Elliott)) are sewing a flag with the fish symbol of the Albacore Club, since Mar Vista is an "unofficial charity of theirs."
+Some of the elderly residents (including a landless and poor woman named Emma Dill (Cecil Elliott)) are sewing a flag with the fish symbol of the Albacore Club, since Mar Vista is an "unofficial charity of theirs."
 [Cross is a patron of the Rest Home!]

 Turning wise to their scheme, Palmer requests that they follow him out, and Mulvihill greets them in the lobby.
 After first urging Mrs. Mulwray to her car, Gittes beats up Mulvihill.
 As he leaves, he is rescued just in time from the nose-cutting thug when Mrs. Mulwray wheels into the driveway with the car.
 [This is her second rescue of him.]
 In a quick getaway, Gittes leaps onto her car, as they both avoid bullets that hit the windshield.
 [This is a foreshadowing of the final scene of the film.]